-Craze Lines Making You Crazy?
-Here's What You Need To Know
+Craze Lines on Your Teeth Making You Crazy?
+Here's What You Need to Know

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.